 \section{Results}

-In this section, we directly compare developers' reported privacy labels to the output of Polisis following the hierarchical structure of the privacy labels (see \autoref{fig:privacy-labels-anatomy}).
-We first compare based on the privacy types of the labels, such as if data is linked, not linked, used to tracked, or not collected.
-Next, we compare the purposes reported in the privacy labels for data collection to what is presented in the policies.
-Next, we consider the data categories of the label, such as which data is subject of collection.
-We also offer a metadata analysis comparing discrepancies in the labels and policies based on free vs. paid apps, as well as self-declared content ratings of apps.
-Finally, analyze the privacy labels for a subset of apps whose privacy policies are similar to templates.
+In this section, we directly compare developers' reported privacy labels to the output of language models following the hierarchical structure of the privacy labels (see \autoref{fig:privacy-labels-anatomy}).

-The numbers reported in this section indicate uncertainty reported by considering the F1 scores of the underlying classifier results used to arrive at that value.
-For example, consider \textit{Data Linked to You} privacy type, which relies on the outputs of the Segment Classifier, specifically \textit{First Party Collection/Use} and \textit{Third Party Collection/Sharing}, which have corresponding F1 scores of 0.80 and 0.86 respectively.
-Combining these scores gives us an average F1 score of 0.83.
-Additionally, we also takes into account the \textit{Identifiable} result obtained from the Identifiability attribute classifier in Table 3, which has an F1 score of 0.75.
-By multiplying the F1 scores of the Segment Classifier and \textit{Identifiable} result, we obtain a combined F1 score of 0.62.
-Consequently, the uncertainty of the \textit{Data Linked to You} privacy type identified from privacy policies is expressed as (1 - 0.62) = $\pm0.38$.
-We append all reported numbers with similarly calculated $\pm$ values to ensure that results are read in context.

-\paragraph{Privacy Types.} We first consider the top level of privacy labels, the privacy types: \textit{Data Used to Track You}, \textit{Data Linked to You}, \textit{Data Not Linked to You}, and \textit{Data Not Collected}.
+\paragraph{\textbf{Privacy Types.}} We first consider the top level of privacy labels, the privacy types: \textit{Data Used to Track You}, \textit{Data Linked to You}, \textit{Data Not Linked to You}, and \textit{Data Not Collected}.